 Things to Keep in Mind

 There’s a saying “money today is more expensive than money tomorrow”.
 This is not a study in economy and we’re not talking about inflation or why banks desire to keep your money while you don’t need it.
-It is a conventional wisdom that time is of the essence in business and you simply cannot get the same product faster without paying more.
-It will either be a slightly different product, or a more expensive one.
+It is conventional wisdom that time is of the essence in business and you simply cannot get the same product faster without paying more.
+It will either be a slightly different product or a more expensive one.
 You choose.

 Always rely on the expert’s opinion when it comes to ETA.
 Don’t go fast and break things.
 Fixing issues in software development is much more expensive than avoiding them in the first place.
 To ensure this certain tasks should be dealt with in a certain amount of time.
 You cannot make “app like Tinder” in 1 month.
 If you can, it wouldn’t be “like Tinder” at all, believe me.

 All this doesn’t mean that you should give your development team creative freedom to use it as they please.
 It is up to project managers and business analysts to oversee how much time it takes developers to complete certain tasks.
 Unless it is estimated by senior developers themselves, PM and BA calculate it based on the average data.